mvolkmann/blog/src/rust.md

 - sync utilities
 - work-stealing task scheduling
 - and more

+From the Tokio tutorial:

+> Many of Tokio's types are named the same as their
+> synchronous equivalent in the Rust standard library.
+> When it makes sense, Tokio exposes the same APIs
+> as `std` but using `async fn`.

 Here is a very basic example of using `tokio`.
 It assumes the following dependency line